-Fats Domino, who passed away this Tuesday on October 24 at the age of 89, was one of the great early rock and rollers.
+Fats Domino, who passed away on October 24, 2017 at the age of 89, was one of the great early rock and rollers.
 His piano playing, his rhythm, his voice, and talent for performing helped set the foundation of rock music, influencing others as he remained a beloved legend through his lifetime.

 Domino was born as Antoine “Fats” Domino Jr. in New Orleans on February 26, 1928.
 He got his first break when bandleader Billy Diamond heard Domino at a backyard barbecue in the summer of 1947.
 Diamond gave Domino his nickname “Fats” because the young man reminded him of famous pianists Fats Pichon and Fats Waller.